 Async vs. Sync

 In general, synchronous communication is better than asynchronous communication, while asynchronous collaboration is better than synchronous collaboration.
 That is why communication tools are not good collaboration tools, and vice-versa.
-I prefer in-person or phone to communicate, and tools like Google Docs, Asana, Jira, et al to collaborate.
+I prefer in-person or phone to communicate, and tools like Google Docs or O365, Asana, Jira, et al to collaborate.
 Email and Slack are stuck in no-mans land where they are less useful than a phone call or whiteboard session, and not designed for structure like a project management tool or document collaboration.
 Yet they are still central since most people fall back to asynchronous communication purely because of the volume of communication we do on a daily basis (i.e. you can’t synchronously communicate with everyone, all day, every day!)

 Be conscious of tool creep